Berserk-Games/Tabletop-Simulator-Console-Commands/Commands.md

 USAGE: `find OR find [-c] [-name <text>] [-type <text>] [-desc <text>]`

-Without parameters will return last found component (use as <<find>> in the parameter of another command).
+Without parameters will return last found component (use as &lt;&lt;find&gt;&gt; in the parameter of another command).

 With parameters, sets itself to first component which matches all selectors.